codership/galera/docs/source/mysqlwsrepoptions.rst

 .. index::
    pair: Parameters; wsrep_on

 Use wsrep replication.
-When switched off, no changes made in this session will be replicated.
+When switched ``OFF``, no changes made in this session will be replicated.

 .. rubric:: wsrep_OSU_method